Zero-inflated Beta distribution regression modeling: Building the model

 \subsection{Model fitting}

+We use a Gibbs sampler with Metropolis updates for the $\bdelta, \bgamma, \bpsi$.
+If $Y_i > 0$, we immediately have $Z_i$ and $V_i$.
+Then for all $i$ where $Y_i = 0$, at every iteration within the sampler we sample $Z_i$ from its Bernoulli full conditional with success probability $P(Z_i = 1| Y_i = 0) =\pi_i/(\pi_i + (1-\pi_i) P(V_i \leq c))$.
+If $Z_i = 0$, we sample an associated latent $V_i$ from its conditional Beta distribution restricted to the interval $(0,c)$, analogous to sampling from truncated Normal variables in Bayesian Tobit modeling \citep{chib1992bayes}.
+Given $\bZ$ and $\bV$, the parameters $\bgamma$ are independent of the parameters $(\bdelta, \bpsi)$.
+In the sequel, we assume $\nu_i = \nu$, i.e., a common sample size parameter across sites.
+This is in accord with \cite{Damgaard2019UsingTB} who use the parameterization, $\mu_i$ with common shape parameter $\delta= 1/(\nu +1)$.

-A challenge with model fitting is distinguishing the two types of zeros in the data.
+Distinguishing the two types of zeros in the data is challenging.
 The magnitudes of $\pi_i$ and $\mu_i$ are strongly influenced by their intercepts $\gamma_0$ and $\delta_0$, respectively.
 A large positive $\gamma_0$ will result in $\pi_i$ close to one, encouraging unsuitability absence; a large negative $\delta_{0}$ will result in $\mu_i$ small, encouraging absence by chance.
-Recall that the probability of a zero at location $i$ is $\pi_i + (1-\pi_i) P(V_i \leq 0.5 | \mu_i, \psi_i)$.
+Recall that the probability of a zero at location $i$ is $\pi_i + (1-\pi_i) P(V_i \leq c | \mu_i, \nu_i)$.
 The second term leads to difficulty in separating the source of a zero due to weak identifiablity of the intercepts.
-Rather than removing an intercept from $\pi_i$ or $\mu_i$, we prefer to adopt a strong prior on one of the intercepts.
+Rather than removing an intercept from $\pi_i$ or $\mu_i$, we choose to adopt a strong prior on one of the intercepts.

 This leads to two questions: which intercept, and what prior?
 The natural choice is the intercept $\gamma_0$ for the incidence of inflated zeros; an ecologist may have a general belief of how (un)favorable a location is for a given species, but may have less knowledge about the expected percent cover.
 If so, a tight prior centered at the modeler's belief for $\gamma_0$ can be used.
 We take this approach in our simulations.
 However, we suggest performing modeling comparison or sensitivity analysis with different priors to select a model.
 Our proposed metrics for modeling comparison follow in the next subsection.
-We use non-informative priors for all the remaining parameters.
+We use non-informative or weakly-informative priors for all the remaining parameters.
+For a full list of priors used in all models, please see Table S\ref{tab:prior_choices} in the Supplement.